 Even though the waters have been the lowest seen since 1996, the fishing has been very good in the Cody region.
 Water temps have been in the comfort zone for trout and these are dropping again as the days shorten and the nights lengthen.
 We are still heavily booked for guided trips and encourage those looking for a guide in September through October to call, not email, North Fork Anglers at 307-527-7274 for the ability to immediately reserve dates and guides.
 Hopefully, we can keep up with the fishing report going forward!!

 Access to Luce is from the Hogan reservoir parking lot off County Road 7 RP.
 If the road is dry, access is no problem.
 If it has been raining or snowing, 4 wheel drive might be required.
 Water temps are in the low to mid-60’s.

 Please make sure you fasten the gate to Luce Reservoir to prevent cattle from escaping.
 Also, there are still sightings of grizzly and black bears near these lakes.
 Pack bear spray and mosquito repellent.

-These are the recommended flies to use.
-Scuds, Zebra midges, San Juan worms, damsel fly nymphs, Rickert’s Callibaetis nymphs, Callibaetis dries, emergers and spinner imitations, olive damsel fly nymphs, blue adult damsel dries, tan North Fork Specials, smaller bead-head Prince, pheasant tails, hare’s ears.
+These are the recommended flies to use: Scuds, Zebra midges, Ice cream cone midges, San Juan worms, damsel fly nymphs, Rickert’s Callibaetis nymphs, hoppers, ants, beetles, olive damsel fly nymphs, blue adult damsel dries, as well as: tan or black North Fork Specials, smaller bead-head Prince, pheasant tails, hare’s ears.
 Also, small balanced leech patterns, Rickert’s lake leeches and mid-sized streamers (#4-#12)